The Bravest Kind of Kindness

 Review copy provided by Candlewick.
 All opinions are my own.
 Amazon.com affiliate links support my book-buying habit and contribute to my being able to share more great books with you–although I prefer that we all shop local when we can!

 Tagged: A.G.
-Ford, bullying as addressed in children's books, children's books set in or about Africa, Christian Robinson, Cinderella stories, Derek Munson, Desmond Tutu, Eleanor Estes, empathy, favorite illustrators, friendship in children's stories, giraffes in children's books, girl main character, Jacqueline Woodson, Kelly DiPucchio, Kenneth Kraegel, kings and queens in children's books, Maribeth Boelts, Matt de la Pena, Montessori, mothers in children's books, multicultural, music in children's books, Natalie Savage Carlson, picture book, poverty, princess, sadness, singing, theme of kindness in children's books, Tricia Tusa, Yangsook Choi
+Ford, bullying as addressed in children's books, children's books set in or about Africa, Christian Robinson, Cinderella stories, Derek Munson, Desmond Tutu, Eleanor Estes, empathy, favorite illustrators, friendship in children's stories, giraffes in children's books, girl main character, Jacqueline Woodson, Kelly DiPucchio, Kenneth Kraegel, kings and queens in children's books, Maribeth Boelts, Matt de la Pena, Montessori, mothers in children's books, multicultural, music in children's books, Natalie Savage Carlson, picture book, poverty and homelessness in children's books, princess, sadness, singing, theme of kindness in children's books, Tricia Tusa, Yangsook Choi